-- 1. The cost of renovation and ordinary maintenance and repair to any nonconforming accessory building, accessory structure, fence, vehicular surface area, private access point and outdoor lighting shall not during any 1 calendar year exceed 15% of the tax value of the zoning nonconformity in the county where the property is located, or if there is no listed tax value, the original cost of the nonconformity. - 2.
+- 1. The cost of renovation and ordinary maintenance and repair to any nonconforming accessory building, accessory structure, fence, walls, vehicular surface area, private access point and outdoor lighting shall not during any 1 calendar year exceeds 15% of the tax value of the zoning nonconforming site element in the county where the property is located, or the original cost of the nonconforming site element if there is no listed tax value. - 2.
 The limitation on expenditures established here does not apply to Sec.
 10.3.4.B. through Sec.
-10.3.4.G. below. - 3.
-Ordinary maintenance and repair shall be limited to work necessary to maintain and correct any damage, other than caused by casualty or deterioration to the structural soundness or features of an accessory building, accessory structure, fence, vehicular surface area, private access point or outdoor lighting. - 4.
+10.3.4.G. below. - Ordinary maintenance and repair shall be limited to work necessary to maintain and correct any damage, other than caused by casualty, or deterioration to the structural soundness or features of an accessory building, accessory structure, fence, vehicular surface area, private access point or outdoor lighting. - 4.
 For damage to any nonconformity that is caused by any casualty, the provisions of Sec.
-10.3.4.E. below apply in lieu of this provision. - 5.
+10.3.4.B. below apply in lieu of this provision. - 5.
 The regulations for ordinary maintenance and repair of nonconforming signs are set forth in Sec.
 7.3.17.